Teaching the F-2 ACARA Math Learning Intentions Through Play

 Many math skills are developed in the process of working in this space.
 First of all, the child has to make the decision to go to this area to work and then decide what they can construct with the resources there. (problem solving) They need to negotiate and find a space at the table to work. (spatial awareness)

 Then the child needs to make a series of mathematical decisions about their construction.
+For example, they may decide how to group similar materials, estimate quantities, or test different configurations for stability.
 She will estimate, sort, count and problem solve as she conceptualises the construction.

 You might notice her measuring the size of the boxes, sorting shapes, estimating, or measuring out lengths of tape and string, experimenting with positioning and developing mathematical language.